Recent Advances in Multimodal Affective Computing: An NLP Perspective: Modal Feature Extractor

-\paragraph{Audio Feature Extractor} For audio modality, raw acoustic input needs to be processed into numerical sequential vectors.
-The common way is to use librosa\footnote{https://github.com/librosa/librosa.} to extract Mel-spectrogram as audio features.
-It is the short-term power spectrum of sound and is widely used in modern audio processing.
-Transformer structure has achieved tremendous success of in the field of NLP and computer vision.
-Gong et al.~\cite{DBLP:conf/interspeech/GongCG21} propose audio spectrogram Transformer (AST), which converted waveform into a sequence of 128-dimensional log Mel filterbank (fbank) features to encode audio modality.
+\paragraph{Audio Feature Extractor} For the audio modality, raw acoustic signals are typically transformed into numerical sequences.
+A common approach is to use \texttt{librosa}\footnote{https://github.com/librosa/librosa.} to extract Mel-spectrograms, which capture the short-term power spectrum of sound and are widely adopted in audio processing.
+Inspired by the success of Transformers, Gong et al.~\cite{DBLP:conf/interspeech/GongCG21} propose AST, which encodes waveforms into log-Mel filterbank features.
+Beyond it, self-supervised models (Wav2Vec 2.0~\cite{baevski2020wav2vec}, HuBERT~\cite{hsu2021hubert}) learn rich representations from unlabeled speech, while multi-task Whisper~\cite{radford2023robust} provides robust encoder features from labeled audio for downstream tasks like emotion recognition.

-\paragraph{Vision Feature Extractor} For image modality, researchers can extract fixed T frames from each segment and use effecientNet~\cite{DBLP:conf/icml/TanL19} pre-trained (supervised) on VGGface\footnote{https://www.robots.ox.ac.uk/~vgg/software/vgg\_face/.} and AFEW dataset as vision initial representation.
-Furthermore, Dosovitskiy et al.~\cite{DBLP:conf/iclr/DosovitskiyB0WZ21} propose to use standard Transformer directly to images, which split an image into patches and provide the sequence of linear embeddings of these patches as an input to a Transformer.
-CLIP~\cite{radford2021learning} jointly trained image and its caption with the contrastive learning, thereby extraction vision features that correspond to texts.